EOxServer/eoxserver/documentation/users/operators.rst

     Band 3 Block=541x5 Type=Byte, ColorInterp=Blue

-In order to define a new Range Type we click on the "Add" button next to the "Range Types" in the home menu of the admin client.
-Here we define the name of the Range Type and add bands to it by clicking on "Add another band".
+In order to define a new Coverage Type we click on the "Add" button next to the "Coverage Types" in the home menu of the admin client.
+Here we define the name of the Coverage Type and add bands to it by clicking on "Add another band".

 For each band in "Name", "Identifier" and "Description" you can enter the same content for now.
 The default "Definition" value for now can be